oscal-compass/community/MEMBERSHIP.md

   * Initiating, contributing, and resolving discussions, such as emails, Slack, GitHub issues, meetings.
   * Identifying subtle or complex issues in designs and implementation pull requests.
 * You have directly contributed to the project through implementation and/or review.
-* You have been sponsored by two Maintainers.
+* You have been sponsored by **two Maintainers**. **Note the following requirements for sponsors**:
+  * Sponsors must have close interactions with the prospective Maintainer - e.g. code/design/proposal review, coordinating on issues, etc.
+  * Sponsors must be from multiple member companies to demonstrate integration across community.

-One of the sponsors should open an pull request in the relevant repository to add the nominee to the `MAINTAINERS.md` file and add relevant details per the requirements.
+  * One of the sponsors has to be from the same sub-project
+  * With no objections from other maintainers of the same sub-project

+Any person who meets the requirements may be nominated by a contributor, including themselves.
+To nominate a contributor or yourself:

+* Open an issue in the repository of interest detailing contributions to the project so far.
+* Ensure that the sponsors are `@mentioned` on the issue.
+* Make sure that the list of contributions included is representative of the work on the project.
+* Have your sponsoring maintainers reply confirmation of sponsorship: +1

-Maintainers will vote publicly on the pull request, expressing their support via a GitHub comment or emoji reaction to the nomination summary.
+Maintainers will vote publicly on the issue, expressing their support via a GitHub comment or emoji reaction to the nomination issue.
 Any concerns may be discussed privately amongst the existing Maintainer team.
 If feedback needs to be given to the nominee, the sponsor should provide that feedback privately.
-Upon a decision, the pull request will be merged or closed.
+Upon a positive decision, one of the sponsors should open a pull request in the relevant repository to add the nominee to the `MAINTAINERS.md` file and  merge the PR.

 #### Maintainer responsibilities and Privileges